Dacia Duster: Black Collector

 Launched in September 2019, the Dacia Duster Black Collector Edition was an exclusive version for France, sold exclusively online.

 SE Twenty

 In January 2020, Dacia celebrated two decades of Renault ownership by launching the SE Twenty special edition for the Sandero Stepway, Logan MCV Stepway and Duster.

 Duster Extreme

 Unveiled in August 2021, the Dacia Duster Extreme is a limited edition, with prices starting at 21,900 euros, which was launched in January 2022.

 It was discontinued after the June 2022 update, but was brought back in October of that year.

-Duster “Mat Edition”
+Duster "Mat Edition"

 A new special edition called the "Mat Edition" was presented at the 2022 Paris Motor Show, with orders open from the beginning of 2023.
-The model is distinguished by a special matte gray body color and is equipped as standard with all available options.
+The model is distinguished by a special matte gray body colour and is equipped as standard with all available options.
 It is powered by the 1.3-litre TCe 150 petrol engine producing 148 bhp, mated to an EDC automatic gearbox.

+Discontinuation

+The second generation Dacia Duster was removed from the Romanian configurator website in early 2024, production of its replacement starting in late 2023, offering customers the possibility to configure the newly-launched third generation in March of the same year.

+It was removed from Dacia's range because of General Safety Regulation 2 (GSR 2) emissions and safety regulations pack.
+The car couldn't comply to these regulations packages, due to the fact that it was produced from 2018 with no major changes to the bodywork or the powerplants and the engines at the time were complying with the then-current Euro 6 emission standards, soon to be replaced by new standards requiring Euro 7 by 2025.
+Production did continue until June, with the stock sold by dealers until July.
+The last orders were in particular for the stalwart 1.5 dCi diesel engine, as the third generation car did not offer it in the configurator, being replaced by the HYBRID 140 engine used in the Jogger since itself was launched in 2021.